jon-infante/Coast-To-Coast-P2-Frontend/README.md

 <h3 align ="center">Challenge Google Vision to a game of pictionary!</h3>
 <p align="center">
   <br>
+  Choose a subject to draw, and we will submit your drawing to the Google Vision API and see how smart the machines really are.
+Your score will be based upon whether or not google can guess correctly.
+Compare your drawings and scores with our Droogle community!<br><br>
 Angular Web Application with backend written in C# using Google Vision API
 </p>